Emile95/JavaValidatorManager/README.md

 Maven Java library Project for configuration of data validation process.

-* Create Profile class who inherit ValidatorProfile implements your validation processes
+* Create Profile class who inherit ValidatorProfile and implements your validation processes
 * Create your validatorManager with configuration object to set your profile who define the behavior

 # Example of type you want to configure his validation process